aiidateam/acwf-verification-scripts/README.md

 If you use these scripts, we would be grateful if you could cite the paper above.

+Results from the paper above (whose raw files are available the subfolder `acwf_paper_plots`) can be visualized directly in your browser on this Materials Cloud Discover section: [https://acwf-verification.materialscloud.org](https://acwf-verification.materialscloud.org).

 ## Content of the folders

 These scripts are a template (based on Quantum ESPRESSO) that can be adapted relatively simply for any other code.